Frequently Asked Questions

 Can I study four A Levels?

 There is an opportunity to study four A Levels at The Henley College.
-This is something that can be discussed at your interview if this is something you wish to do.
+This can be confirmed at your interview

 Can I study a mixture of A Levels and Vocational courses?

 Typically, students study either an A Level programme of 3 A Levels/ Applied A Levels, or one Vocational course.
-On some occasions, students have studied an A-Level course alongside their Vocational course and this is subject to the discretion of the Head of Faculty and/or Curriculum Leader and timetable feasibility.
+On some occasions, students have studied an A-Level course alongside their Vocational course and this is subject to the discretion of the Assistant Principle and/or Curriculum Leader and timetable feasibility.